Panasonic G2 vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the G2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the G2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G2 was succeeded by the Panasonic G3.
+Both the G2 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The G2 was replaced by the Panasonic G3, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic G2 or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.